 Rudas Baths Prices

-There are a few packages for the entrance fee to Rudas baths.
+There are a few packages for the entrance fee to Rudas Baths.
 The more you pay, the more you can access.
 They also offer various spa services such as massages and pedicures.
-Make sure you specify what you’d like access to and if you’d like a massage.
+Make sure you specify what you’d like access to and any additional services when you check in.
 You may need to book a massage in advance especially if you’re going on the weekend.

 I opted for the wellness package which cost 3,300 florint and gave me access to every sauna and pool I thought existed at the time.
+The Turkish bath area is where the gender-specific bathing occurs and it has different operating hours than the rest of the spa.
 Since I arrived around 7:30 pm, they likely wouldn’t have given me access to the Turkish bath even if I knew I had to specifically ask for it!
-You can find the list of prices and services here.
+You can find a list of prices and services here.

 What to Bring to Rudas Baths

-Generally, you can rent just about anything at Rudas baths; towels, bathing suits, and swimming caps for a fee.
+Generally, you can rent just what you’ll need (towels, bathing suits, and swimming caps) at Rudas baths for a fee.
 So, if you don’t happen to have any of those items, no worries!
+However, on co-ed days a bathing suit is required.
+If you don’t happen to have one, I suggest just wearing a sports bra and underwear.
+Make what you have work.

-I would suggest wearing rubber flip-flops for walking in between the pools.
-And bring a refillable water bottle to fill up with the delicious drinking water.
+I also suggest wearing rubber flip-flops for walking in between the pools and around the spa.

 Getting to Rudas Thermal Baths Budapest

-Rudas thermal baths are located on the banks of the Danube, on the Buda side of Budapest.
-Don’t worry, I continuously had to ask which side of the river Buda was and vice versa.
+Rudas Thermal Baths are easily accessible via public transportation from just about anywhere in the city.
+The baths are located on the banks of the Danube, on the Buda side of Budapest.
+Don’t worry, I continuously had to ask which side of the river was Buda and which was Pest.
 The Buda region is the western side with the castle while Pest is the eastern side with Parliament (I remembered P for Parliament).

-Rudas spa is easily accessible by various modes of public transportation.
-Using the M4 metro line (green line) you can get off at Szent Gellert Ter stop and walk about 5 minutes along the Danube to Rudas.
+You’ll find Rudas Baths just across the liberty bridge, near Gellert Baths and Gellert Hill (a great place to watch the sunset).
+To get there using public transportation take the M4 metro line (green line) to Szent Gellert Ter stop and walk about 5 minutes along the Danube to Rudas.
 Additionally, buses 7, 8E, 108E, 110 or 112 and trams 15,19, 56, and 56A have stops directly in front of the entrance.
 Look for the bus or tram stop, Rudas Gyógyfürdő.

 Eating at Rudas Baths